2014 Sony Pictures hack: Information obtained

 The leak revealed multiple details of behind-the-scenes politics on Columbia Pictures' current Spider-Man film series, including emails between Pascal and others to various heads of Marvel Studios.
 Due to the outcry from fans, the Spider-Man license was eventually negotiated to be shared between both studios.
 In addition to the emails, a copy of the screenplay for the James Bond film Spectre, released in 2015, was obtained.
-Several future Sony Pictures films, including Annie, Mr. Turner, Still Alice and To Write Love on Her Arms, were also leaked.
+Several future Sony Pictures films, including Annie, Mr. Turner, Still Alice, the now cancelled Popeye movie, and To Write Love on Her Arms, were also leaked.
 The hackers intended to release additional information on December 25, 2014, which coincided with the release date of The Interview in the United States.

 According to The Daily Dot, based on the email leaks, while he was at Sony, executive Charles Sipkins was responsible for following senior executives' orders to edit Wikipedia articles about them.

 In December 2014, former Sony Pictures Entertainment employees filed four lawsuits against the company for not protecting their data that was released in the hack, which included Social Security numbers and medical information.
 As part of the emails, it was revealed that Sony was in talks with Nintendo to make an animated film based on the Super Mario Bros. franchise.

-In January 2015, details were revealed of the MPAA's lobbying of the United States International Trade Commission to mandate U.S. ISPs either at the internet transit level or consumer level internet service provider, to implement IP address blocking pirate websites as well as linking websites.
+In January 2015, details were revealed of the MPAA's lobbying of the United States International Trade Commission to mandate U.S. Internet service providers, either at the internet transit level or consumer level internet service provider, to implement IP address blocking of pirate websites as well as linking websites.
 WikiLeaks republished over 30,000 documents that were obtained via the hack in April 2015, with founder Julian Assange stating that the document archive "shows the inner workings of an influential multinational corporation" that should be made public.
 Sony condemned the WikiLeaks publication and their attorneys responded by saying it "indiscriminately" disseminated stolen data, and that this "conduct rewards a totalitarian regime seeking to silence dissident speech".
 The lawyers also said that "WikiLeaks is incorrect that this Stolen Information belongs in the public domain".